gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 distribution.
 Color in the joint distribution corresponds to the value of the log posterior with the progression of dark purple to bright orange corresponding to increasing probability.
-(B) The posterior predictive check of model.
+(B) The posterior predictive check of the model.
 The measurements of the fold-change in gene expression are shown as black open-faced circles.
 The percentiles are shown as colored bands and indicate the fraction of simulated data drawn from the likelihood that fall within the shaded region.
 The [Python code (`ch7_figS6.py`)](https://github.com/gchure/phd/blob/master/src/chapter_07/code/ch7_figS6.py)